About Biophilic Design

 Biophilic Design is an innovative way of designing positive spaces where we live, work, and learn.

 Biophilia and Biophilic Design have recently become the new buzzwords in the design of the urban environment.
-First coined by Eric From a social psychologist in 1964 it came to prominence when E O Wilson, a Harvard Biologist, in 1980s described biophilia as “humans innate desire to connect with the natural environment.”
+First coined by Eric Fromm a social psychologist in 1964, it came to prominence when E O Wilson, a Harvard Biologist, described biophilia as “humans innate desire to connect with the natural environment.”
 Its literal translation is ‘a love of nature”.

-We have changed our natural habitat to that of one which both degrades the environment and alienates us from nature.
+In recent times we have swopped our natural habitat to one that degrades the environment and alienates us from nature.
 Yet we have an intrinsic and genetic connection to the natural world built up through thousands of years of living in natural settings.

 ‘In order to thrive, humans should be surrounded by nature and the lack of nature causes suffering’.